suixinsuo/olympus-protocol/docs/OlympusIndex.md

 10000 = 100% fee</br>

 #### &emsp;Parameters
-> _fee: The percentage of investor's investment, that will be as management fee (Note: _fee must equal to or bigger than 0 and less than 10000)
+> _fee: The percentage of investor's investment that will be used as management fee (Note: _fee must equal to or bigger than 0 and less than 10000)

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.